Final report for FNC22-1337

 This project is socially responsible, because it is a type of intercropping/symbiotic planting practiced in Indiana since time immemorial, but has died out almost completely in Evansville, IN.
 Much respect goes to Indigenous peoples' planting techniques which inspire this project.
 The community seed distribution will cause 3 Sisters plus sunflowers plantings to proliferate across Evansville, IN.

 This project is economically viable, because it transforms lawns into productive cultivated land that can be cultivated for food production after this project.
-It pays decent compensation to the three socially disadvantaged people working on it and will sell well.
+It pays decent compensation to the people working on the project.

 -